This post may contain affiliate links.

 It may surprise you to know that you don’t need to be Ironman fit (as I am) to trek in the Himalayas.
 Most people will require minimal preparation for a Himalayan trek, be that in Nepal, Bhutan, Tibet, India, even Pakistan.
-You won’t want to be a couch potato either, but the average person should do fine up there with no training needed.
+You won’t want to be a couch potato for these high altitude treks, but the average person should do fine up there with no training needed.
 My wife has been up twice, at 52 and in her mid-30s.
 She’s not particularly fit.
 My kids have been up there at 9 and 11 years old with no training and made it to Everest Base Camp in Nepal’s Himalayas at 12 and 14 years old.
 Fitness really isn’t a major issue and you only need to be averagely fit to trek for Himalayan trekking.
 Do you need to train for this sort of trekking?
 Most people probably won’t need to train or take on any special preparation.
 The toughest part of trekking in the Himalayas is the altitude, which isn’t something you can prepare for and strikes everyone in different ways.
 The only person in our family to have ever had altitude problems was me, the fittest of the bunch.

 How Fit is Fit Enough to Trek the Himalayas

 If you can walk 10 kilometers without much trouble you’ll be fit enough.

 Walking isn’t really something associated with fitness unless you are carrying a lot of extra weight or have some sort of issue stopping you from walking.

 You will need to walk up some pretty steep hills and you may be carrying a pack if you choose to trek without a porter (which we recommend).